jurobodik/Causal_CPCM/README.md

 ##  Installation

 The structure of this repository is very simple.
-The implementation is self-contained in a single R script **Main_function.R**, which defines the CPCM_graph_estimate() function.
+The implementation is self-contained in a single R script **CPCM_function.R**, which defines the CPCM_graph_estimate() function.
 Packages needed:

 ```r
 install.packages(c("mgcv", "dHSIC", "bnlearn", "MASS", "gamlss", "stringr", "dplyr"))